Gypsy (1993 film): Critical reception

 Jule Styne said "I'm so excited.
 I just watched a tape of the movie and I cried.
 It is the most outstanding singing and acting performance I've seen on the screen within memory."

 Dorothy Rabinowitz wrote "Ms. Midler the toughest and brassiest Mama Rose ever...
 Most everything comes up roses here all right."

 Jennifer Stevenson wrote "Probably the best movie of the television year..."

 Barbara Jaeger wrote "Midler deserves both an Emmy and a Grammy."

 "Midler was sensational as Mama Rose in the recent TV version of Gypsy," wrote The Buffalo News.

 The Chicago Sun-Times wrote "Midler has the perfect blend of energy and maturity to portray vaudeville's ultimate stage mother.
 But the guiding force behind the new, sparkling Gypsy comes from the perceptive and reverent direction of Oscar winner Emile Ardolino, who artfully preserves the spirit of a stage play within the confines of television."
 In another article, the publication wrote "Bette Midler's star turn in CBS' Gypsy not only brought the TV musical back from the dead, but it also helped the network win another ratings season."

 Nielsen ratings

 The film received an 18.6/28 household rating/share, ranking 4th out of 90 programs that week, and was watched by 26.2 million viewers.

 Awards and nominations

 Home video

-It was released on videotape and laserdisc by RHI Entertainment in 1994 and on DVD by Pioneer Entertainment in 2000 and Lionsgate Home Entertainment in 2005.
+The film was released on videotape and laserdisc by RHI Entertainment in 1994 and on DVD by Pioneer Entertainment in 2000 and Lionsgate Home Entertainment in 2005.
 In recent years, the film has also been released to several digital download and streaming outlets such as Amazon and iTunes.
 On March 12, 2013, after several years of unavailability, Mill Creek Entertainment reissued the film on DVD in a double-feature set with the 2001 television remake of South Pacific.